K-PaaS/sidecar-guide-eng/install/sidecar_local.md

 ## <div id='2.2'> 2.2.
 Download Installation File

 - Use the git clone command to download Sidecar from the following path.
-The version of Sidecar in this installation guide is beta.
+The version of Sidecar in this installation guide is v1.0.2.
 ```
 $ cd $HOME
-$ git clone https://github.com/PaaS-TA/sidecar-deployment.git -b beta
+$ git clone https://github.com/PaaS-TA/sidecar-deployment.git -b v1.0.2
 $ cd sidecar-deployment
 ```